Family / St. Louis escape rooms, bowling alleys, arcades, play spaces, and more that kids will love

-There’s nothing we love more than having fun with our family—forgetting about school and work for a couple of days, be it to take a day trip or just get out and about in the area.
-But when the weather’s too hot, too cold, or too rainy to play outside, we look for indoor activities in St. Louis and the surrounding neighborhoods.
-Think: laser tag, bowling alleys, escape rooms, arcades, indoor trampoline parks, play spaces, and entertainment centers.
-Read on for indoor activities your whole family will love.
+There’s nothing we love more than having fun with our family—forgetting about school and work for a couple of days, be it a day trip or a locally based adventure.
+When the weather’s too hot, too cold, or too rainy to play outside, we look for indoor activities in St. Louis and the surrounding neighborhoods.
+Think: laser tag, bowling alleys, escape rooms, arcades, trampoline parks, play spaces, and entertainment centers.
+Read on for activities your whole family will love, no matter the weather.

 Courtesy of the venue